 About Katrin

 Katrin loves both: Science and Radio - combining the two, that’s her job.
-She informs based on facts, but she also loves ti tell stories, taking listeners on a journey to explore unknown territory.
+She informs based on facts, but she also loves to tell stories, taking listeners on a journey to explore unknown territory.

 In 2015 Katrin was one of 12 science journalists at the European Cancer Congress in Vienna through a stipend by the European School of Oncology.
 In 2014, a feature about late effects of cancer therapy won her the runner up for the Best Cancer Reporter award given by the European School of Oncology.
 In 2012 her first big trip as a science reporter brought her to Zambia to report about nutrient rich orange maize.

-Recent Reporting
+Reporting

-WORK Deuschlandfunk, SRF2, SWR2 | EDUCATION Biologist (M Sc), Radio Reporter
+WORK SRF Schweizer Radio und Fernsehen, Deuschlandfunk, Hessischer Rundfunk, SWR2 | EDUCATION Biologist (M Sc), Radio Reporter and Editor